New York, 1975

 His art practice deals with elements of the social-political climate of Puerto Rico.
 He recycles and interposes discarded materials and combines them with older personal artworks as an analogy of the rhetoric of politicians.
 In his most recent works, Edward-Victor is exploring notions of separation, segregation, and obstruction.
 Barricades, walls, and carelessly packed objects portray his feelings toward the socioeconomic time we are living in today.

-He is currently working as an adjunct professor at University of Cincinnati, education assistant at the Contemporary Art Center in Cincinnati, and as an art adviser and teacher for Washington Cathay Future Center in Rockville, Maryland.
+He is currently working as a visiting artist at University of Cincinnati, education and as an art adviser and teacher for Washington Cathay Future Center in Rockville, Maryland.